 Try and eat dinner 2 to 3 hours before bed.
 Dinner tends to be the largest meal of the day for most people and if you eat too close to bedtime, you may experience bloating and gastrointestinal reflux which will not help you fall asleep.
 If you know you will be busy and won’t be home until late, plan ahead by bringing healthy snacks and eat something light when you finally get home.
 I know every Tuesday and Friday I am not getting home until 8:30 PM because of Animal Humane Society shifts so I plan ahead by bringing a hearty lunch to work and have a snack ready for 4 PM.
 This way I am not starving once I am finally home and I can settle for something simple like a bowl of Cheerios.

 2. Hide your alarm clock

 This one is important for two reasons: 1) if you can’t see the clock, you can’t keep checking it to see how many hours have gone by.
 2) Hiding the clock eliminates harsh lighting preventing you from falling asleep.
-My alarm clock is right next to my bed, the simple thing I do is just angle a book against it to hide it once I am ready for bed.
+My alarm clock is right next to my bed, the simple thing I do is just lean a book against it to hide it once I am ready for bed.

 3. Turn off all artificial light